Flexible Solutions

 Posted by Katie Sullivan

-Mar 31, 2020 10:00:00 AM
+March 31, 2020 10:00 AM

-Silicone Rubber, a "Low Surface Energy" Elastomer, what does this mean?
+Silicone Rubber, a "Low Surface Energy" Elastomer - What Does This Mean?

-Silicone is a high performance elastomer with the ability to withstand extreme temperatures, both high and low.
+Silicone is a high-performance elastomer with the ability to withstand extreme temperatures, both high and low.
 It also naturally repels, which makes it an excellent choice for a water seal or a moisture barrier.
 However, this also makes silicone tricky to bond to other surfaces.

 Read More